Mehuli Ghosh: Early career

 Mehuli joined the Serampore Rifle Club in 2014.
 She was banned by the club for accidentally hitting a person during practice.
 Later, Mehuli was mentored and coached by former Indian Olympic finalist and Arjuna Awardee, Joydeep Karmarkar.

 She received her training at the Joydeep Karmarkar Shooting Academy.
-In 2016, she was selected for the Indian National Shooting Championships held in Pune.
+In 2016, she qualified for the Indian National Shooting Championships held in Pune.
 She received two gold medals and seven silver medals at the national championships.
 In the 2017 National Championships, Mehuli won eight gold and three bronze medals, and was judged Best Shooter.

 Professional career

 In 2017, she participated at the preparatory junior shooting championship held in the Czech Republic and finished at the seventh position.
 She finished in 17th position at the Junior World Shooting Championship held in Germany.
-Mehuli became Asian Champion in 2017 December in Wako City, Japan, with a score of 420.1 and bagged the Youth Olympics 2018 Quota place.
-In March 2018, she became one of the youngest competitors from Indian ever to win two World Cup medals at the ISSF World Cup, in Mexico.
-She created a Junior World Record on the way to winning there.
-Mehuli qualified for Commonwealth Games 2018.
-In 2018, at the XXI Commonwealth Games held at Gold Coast, Australia, she won silver in Women's 10m Air Rifle after a shoot-off with Martina Veloso.
+Mehuli achieved the title of Asian Champion in December 2017 in Wako City, Japan, with an impressive score of 420.1.
+This remarkable feat also earned her a quota place for the Youth Olympics in 2018.
+In March 2018, she made history as one of the youngest Indian competitors to win two World Cup medals at the ISSF World Cup held in Mexico.
+During the competition, she even set a new Junior World Record.
+Mehuli also qualified to participate in the Commonwealth Games in 2018, showcasing her talent on the international stage.
+In 2018, at the XXI Commonwealth Games held in Gold Coast, Australia, she won silver in Women's 10m Air Rifle after a shoot-off with Martina Veloso.
 In 2019, she won gold at the South Asian Games in Nepal.

-Ghosh was award the title of "Female Young Athlete of the Year" award at the Sportstar Aces Awards in 2020.
+Ghosh was award the "Female Young Athlete of the Year" award at the Sportstar Aces Awards in 2020.